maboox/ShamsiCal/README.md

 ## Running the Application

+### For Standalone Executable Users
+Simply double-click the `ShamsiCalendar.exe` file you extracted from the ZIP file.
+The main calendar widget will appear.

+### For Source Code Users
 In the `ShamsiCal` directory, run:
 ```bash
 python shamsi_calendar_widget.pyw
 ```

-The main calendar widget will appear.
-Right-click it for settings and to show/hide other widgets.
+Once running, right-click on the calendar widget to access settings and to show/hide other widgets (notes, RSS reader, quotes).

 ## Auto-Start on Windows (Optional)

+### For Standalone Executable Users
 1. Press `Windows Key + R`, type `shell:startup`, press Enter.
+2. Create a shortcut to `ShamsiCalendar.exe` and place it in the Startup folder.

+### For Source Code Users
+1. Press `Windows Key + R`, type `shell:startup`, press Enter.
 2. Create a shortcut to `shamsi_calendar_widget.pyw` (in your `ShamsiCal` folder) and place it in the Startup folder.
+3. Alternatively, create a batch file (`.bat`) with the command `python path\to\shamsi_calendar_widget.pyw` and place it in the Startup folder.

+## Building the Executable (For Developers)

+If you want to build the standalone executable yourself:

+1. Make sure you have PyInstaller installed: `pip install pyinstaller`
+2. Run the build script: `python build_exe.py`
+3. The executable will be created in the `dist` folder
+4. To create a release:
+   * Compress the executable into a ZIP file
+   * Go to your GitHub repository
+   * Click on 'Releases' > 'Create a new release'
+   * Upload the ZIP file as a release asset

 ---